OrfeasZ/RoPaSci/README.md

 - "[Using Tasking to Scale Game Engine Systems](https://software.intel.com/en-us/articles/using-tasking-to-scale-game-engine-systems)" by Yannis Minadakis (Intel)

 ## Special Thanks
-- Joana Castanheiro for drawing the bomb icon
+- Joana Castanheiro for drawing the bomb icon and helping with Blender